rumcguinness/rumcguinness/README.md

 Product tooling that compresses execution.
 PRD generators, prioritisation frameworks, stakeholder update systems.
 The boring stuff that actually gets used.

 Music making tools.
-Polyrhythm generators, digital oscillators and effects, Ableton extension.
+Polyrhythm generators, digital oscillators and effects and Ableton extensions.
 The cool stuff that's fun to do and purely for my specific needs.

 ## How I work